Professor Paul Ward (History/MHM)

-The Beefeaters, Britishness and the British World since the 1820s: This is a book-length project exploring representations and experiences of the Yeomen Warders at the Tower of London.
-It is linked to a broader project called Distant Britons? exploring British identities globally.
+The Beefeaters, Britishness and the British World since the 1820s: This is a project exploring representations and experiences of the Yeomen Warders at the Tower of London.

-Imagine: Connecting Communities Through Research (Imagining better communities and making them happen.
+Imagine: Connecting Communities Through Research (Imagining better communities and making them happen).
 ESRC-AHRC funded project under the Connected Communities Civic Engagement call.
-This is a major project led by Prof Graham Crow (University of Edinburgh) and involving ten universities.
+This is a major project led by Dr Kate Pahl (University of Sheffield) and involving ten universities.
 As one of the lead CIs, I am exploring co-production of research by community groups and academics and examining how community groups use history to develop their identities, as well as providing a historical overview for the project as a whole.
 2013-2017.
 The project website is at http://www.imaginecommunity.org.uk/

 Ward, P (2012) ‘Beefeaters, British History and the Empire in Asia and Australasia since 1826’ Britain and the World , 5 (2), pp. 240-258.
 ISSN 2043-8575

 Ward, P (2012) When the British built Adelaide, they wanted to build a better Britain Huddersfield: University of Huddersfield

 Ward, P (2012) The band playing and crowds sat watching: The world of the Coal Queen- An interview with Margaret Lister. n/a (Unpublished).